Pandawan/mcs/README.md

 var result = mcs(input)
 // result = { "_namespace": { "_type": "namespace", "hello": { "_type": "function", "value": "say hello world\n" } } }
 ```
-`mcs()` takes one required argument, the input (string to convert), and returns a JSON object, with the file name as key and its file content as value.
+`mcs()` takes one required argument, the input (string to convert), and returns a JSON object with namespaces, groups, and functions (you can differentiate them using _type).

 ## CLI
 ```shell